How Long Does a Hit-And-Run Investigation Take in Florida?

 Penalties for a Hit-and-Run

 The context of a hit-and-run will determine the severity of consequences for leaving the scene.
-For car crashes that injure or kill another person, hit-and-run becomes a Felony under Section 316.027, while wrecks that damage property are misdemeanors under Section 316.061.
+For car crashes that seriously injure or kill another person, hit-and-run becomes a Felony under Section 316.027, while wrecks that damage property are misdemeanors under Section 316.061.

 Penalties for hit-and-run range from a few months in jail and a relatively small fine to up to 30 years in prison, thousands of dollars in fines, and losing your driver’s license for at least three years.